 Santa: Yes, on the Santa Express take the 30-minute train journey through the Tunnel of Lights towards the North Pole.
 Santa Express is both indoors and outdoors.
 Photos with Santa are available.
 Book here.

 Ice skating: Yes, at the Eco Ice Rink at Wicklow on Ice at Leitrim Place.
-From 18th November 2023 to 2nd January 2024.
+From 17th November 2024 to 2nd January 2025 (unconfirmed).
 Open to ages 4 and over.
 30 minutes per skating session.
 Book here.

 Vegetarian: Yes, plenty of options.